Why do I need a will?

-If you do not make a Will there are rules which set out how your money, property or possessions are to be distribute.
+If you do not make a Will there are rules which set out how your money, property or possessions will be distributed.

 Do I need a solicitor to prepare my will?

-No, but it is always advisable to get professional advice so that your Will gives full expressions to your own wishes and meets with the legal requirements so that it is valid.
+No, but it is always advisable to get professional advice so that your Will gives full expression to your own wishes and meets the legal requirements so that it is valid.